moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab2.md

 ```
 This `.gitlab-ci.yml` file has one stage `build` with a job `build app` that runs as part of the stage.
 This job runs our main.go app.
 You can view the ouptut of the job to view the executed code.

+Again, feel free to highlight the yaml and use `/explain` in GitLab Duo chat to explain the CI pipeline!
 ## Lab Guide Complete

 You have completed this lab exercise.
 You can view the other [lab guides for this course](/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduo).